Projects › PNC SmartHome

 PNC SmartHome impacts

-- Community – New conversations about green building, energy efficiency and affordable housing (including inspiration of passive design for new Near West Theatre facility in Cleveland's Gordon Square Arts District)
+- Community – New conversations about green building, energy efficiency and affordable housing (including inspiration of passive design for new Near West Theatre facility in Cleveland's Gordon Square Arts District and the Butler-Nissen house in Cleveland Heights)

 - Neighborhood – Investment in University Circle